From career breakthroughs to professional milestones, explore how John Madden made an impact.

 In 2000, John Madden created an All-Time All-Madden team.

-In 2001, John Madden left to move to ABC and Monday Night Football, and stopped picking the All-Madden team.
+In 2001, John Madden left to move to ABC and Monday Night Football, and he ended picking the All-Madden team after this move.

-In 2002, John Madden became a commentator on ABC's Monday Night Football, working with Al Michaels.
+In 2002, John Madden became a commentator on ABC's Monday Night Football, working with Al Michaels, earning a reported $5 million per year.

-In 2002, John Madden stopped announcing the Thanksgiving Day games after he moved to ABC, but the tradition continued.
+In 2002, John Madden stopped announcing the Thanksgiving Day games after he moved to ABC, but the tradition of awarding a turkey or turducken to the winning team continued.

-In 2003, Madden's Fox contract would have been worth $8 million.
+In 2003, John Madden's Fox contract would have been worth $8 million.

 In 2006, John Madden began providing color commentary for NBC's Sunday night NFL games.

-On November 2, 2008, John Madden returned to the broadcasting booth for a game in Indianapolis after missing one game.
+On November 2, 2008, John Madden returned to the NBC telecast in Indianapolis after taking a week off.

-On February 1, 2009, John Madden called his final game, Super Bowl XLIII between the Arizona Cardinals and the Pittsburgh Steelers.
+On February 1, 2009, John Madden called his final game for Super Bowl XLIII between the Arizona Cardinals and the Pittsburgh Steelers.

-On April 16, 2009, John Madden announced his official retirement from the broadcasting booth.
+On April 16, 2009, John Madden announced his retirement from the broadcasting booth and was succeeded by Cris Collinsworth.

-In 2009, despite retiring as a broadcaster, John Madden continued to lend his name and provide creative input to the Madden NFL series.
+Despite John Madden's retirement as a broadcaster in 2009, he still continued to lend his name and provide creative input to the Madden NFL series.

 In June 2016, John Madden's bocce tournament, co-hosted with Steve Mariucci, raised $5 million for Special Olympics Northern California, the Juvenile Diabetes Research Foundation, and the Diabetes Youth Foundation.